IronCoreLabs/ironcorelabs.github.io/technology/index.md

 We use a technique that's long been discussed in academia that allows delegation of access. **Academia calls it "proxy re-encryption," but we prefer the more intuitive name, "cryptographic transformation."**  In our case, we use a variant that is unidirectional, multi-hop, and adds multi-party computation to protect group private keys.

-In academia, the focus is on delegation, such as when an assistant is empowered to read the boss's encrypted emails.
+In academia, the focus is on delegation, such as when an assistant is granted permission to read the boss's encrypted emails.
 Our improvements optimize for use cases that revolve around access control at scale.
 Our approach ensures that only certain classes of users can read specific classes of data.

 For example, consider the case where we have a Top Secret document and only want users with Top Secret clearance to read it.
 Suppose Alice and Bob both are members of the TopSecret group.
 Alice shares a document with the TopSecret group by encrypting the document directly to that group's public key.
 We use envelope encryption, so an AES-256 symmetric key encrypts the document and that key is itself encrypted to the TopSecret group public key.